Château de Chinon: French rule

-The Hundred Years' War in the 14th and 15th centuries was fought between the kings of England and France over the succession to the French throne.
+The Hundred Years' War in the 14th and 15th centuries was fought between the kings of England and France over the succession to the French throne following the extinction of the main line of the House of Capet.
 The war ended in 1453 when the English were finally ejected from France, but in the early 15th century the English under King Henry V made significant territorial gains.
-The Treaty of Troyes in 1420 made Henry V the heir apparent to the French throne but when the French king, Charles VI, and Henry V died in the space of two months in 1422 the issue of succession was again uncertain.
-The English supported Henry V's son, Henry VI who was still a child, while the French supported recognised Charles VII, the Dauphin of France.
+The Treaty of Troyes in 1420 made Henry V the heir apparent to the French throne but when Henry predeceased the French king, Charles VI, the issue of succession was again uncertain.
+The English supported Henry V's son, Henry VI who was still a child, while the French supported Charles VII, the Dauphin of France.
 Between 1427 and 1450 Château de Chinon was the residence of Charles, when Touraine was virtually the only territory left to him in France, the rest being occupied by the Burgundians or the English.

 On 6 March 1429 Joan of Arc arrived at Château de Chinon.
 She claimed to hear heavenly voices that said Charles would grant her an army to relieve the siege of Orléans.
 While staying at the castle she resided in the Tour du Coudray.
 Charles met with her two days after her arrival and then sent her to Poitiers so that she could be cross-examined to ensure she was telling the truth.
 Joan returned to Chinon in April where Charles granted her supplies and sent her to join the army at Orléans.